KOSHIKAVERMA/Credit-Card-Transaction-and-Customer-Analysis/README.md

 ### DATA COLLECTION

+I found this dataset for this project from kaggle.com.
+The website has various fictitious datasets for data projects.
 The dataset used for this analysis is structured in CSV format and consists of two parts.
 The first is the **Transaction Dataset**, containing **10,108 rows** and **18 columns**, detailing all customer transactions.
-Here's a quick glimpse of its contents:
+Here's a quick glimpse of its content:

 <br>

 ![Screenshot 2024-10-14 164247](https://github.com/user-attachments/assets/667edfe3-ee42-4427-b01c-8ef4ac904e05)

 <br>

 **Column Description** :

 ● **client_Num** : It is the Customer’s transaction number.